WHAT IS YOGA?

 Rates for classes vary depending on course length, and class duration.
 Grant funding is available for free classes at no cost to your school.
 Please ask for details.

 I turned to the practice of Yoga to find the composure required to balance the challenges of working with young people as an English teacher and a single mother of one fabulous but now grown up son.
 Its benefits inspired me to complete my 200 hour teacher trainer qualification at Camyoga and to specialise under Charlotta Martinus, founder of the UK's only accredited Teen Yoga and Mindfulness course devised alongside neuroscientists and psychologists from leading universities such as Harvard and Leeds.
 I have a background in teaching and learning pedagogy as a Coach and PGCE Specialist Conference Tutor at the University of Huddersfield.
 I am also an associate member of the Teen Yoga Foundation, which had its first conference presenting the scientific research on the benefits of Yoga in education in July, 2015 where I was also a panel guest speaker.
 As a Yoga Coach, registered with Hull City Council, I am fully insured, DBS checked and Emergency First Aid and Youth Mental Health First Aid qualified.
 Further to my Yoga work in schools, I am a Mind with Heart educator for an international charity dedicated to developing pupil well-being, character, emotional intelligence and resilience through Mindfulness as well as a plenary speaker for MHFA (Mental Health First Aid) and MHFA for Youth.
-I am working towards the completion of a two-year post-graduate diploma in Yoga Therapy (BCYT / CNHC accredited) to help individuals with specific health problems and is to be completed in September, 2018.
+I have also just completed my two-year training in a post-graduate diploma in Yoga Therapy (CNHC accredited) to help individuals with specific emotional or physical health problems.